 5 Tips for Dealing with Fall Allergies

 - If your area is still warm, continue using air conditioning until pollen counts have dropped.
-Opening window and doors for cooling will increase the amount of allergens able to enter your home.
+Opening windows and doors for cooling will increase the number of allergens able to enter your home.
 To check your local pollen counts, click here.

 - Fight mold by reducing the amount of humidity in your home.
 You can do this by purchasing the appropriate dehumidifier for your space — keep your humidity level between 35-50% for best results.